-Importantly, much of our ability to understand a company’s business model comes from the business’ presentation of its business in financial statements.
+Importantly, much of our ability to understand a company’s business model comes from the business’ presentation of its operations in its financial statements.

-Thus, investors should be quite wary of any observations that lead them to doubt the accuracy of a company’s financial statements.
+Investors are well served to be wary of any observations that lead them to doubt the accuracy of a company’s financial statements.

 “Creative accounting is an absolute curse to a civilization.
 One could argue that double-entry bookkeeping was one of history’s great advances.
 Using accounting for fraud and folly is a disgrace.
 In a democracy, it often takes a scandal to trigger reform.
 Enron was the most obvious example of a business culture gone wrong in a long, long time.”

-– Charlie Munger, Berkshire Hathaway’s Vice Chairman (emphasis mine)
+– Charlie Munger, Berkshire Hathaway’s Vice Chairman (emphasis added)